botandrose/active_record-json_associations/README.md

 # ActiveRecord::JsonHasMany

-Instead of a many-to-many join table, serialize the ids into a JSON array.
+Instead of keeping the foreign keys on the children, or in a many-to-many join table, let's keep them in a JSON array on the parent.

 ## Installation